Pelochus/LUSA/README.md

 A DIY Arduino Nano proximity sensor for your car

 ## What is this?
 LUSA is a begginer-friendly Arduino project which combines basic PCB designing and 3D printing to make a simple, yet useful, proximity sensor for your car.
+Similarly to modern cars it uses a speaker/buzzer to beep more and more if the car gets way to close to an obstacle.
+This project also adds some LEDs to know better how close you are!

 ## Which skills do I need?
 The basic skills needed for doing this project yourself are: